christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 	* A cluster is a collection of nodes.
 On HMS O2, each node has 32 cores and 256G memory.
 	* This can also be said as, "A network is a collection of computers.
 On HMS O2, each computer has 32 threads and 256 GB RAM."
 	* Each job is sent to 1 node (unless you're using mpi.
 That's all you).
 	* Keep this structure in mind when parallelizing.
+You want to parallelize in a way that's analogous to the organization of your data.
-	* Say you have ten donors, and you've collected five tissue types from each donor.
-It's often a great idea to submit a job per donor, then within that job, simultaneously process the different tissues from that donor on different cores.
-On the other hand, submitting a job per tissue while trying to analyze the different donors on different cores will at best fail and at worst make a mess.
+	* Say you have ten donors, and you're analyzing all the chromosomes per donor.
+Each donor has their own folder named with a unique number, but their chromosomes have the same name (so both donor 1 and donor 2 have chr2).
+It's often a great idea to submit a job per donor, then within that job, simultaneously process the different chromosomes on different cores.
+On the other hand, submitting a job per chromosome while trying to analyze the different donors on different cores will generally make a mess.
+		* Of course, submitting a job per chromosome while analyzing different donors across cores is possible.
+It all depends on how you've organized and annotated your data.

 * Caveats
 	* Jobs that require a large number of cores/memory (>8 cores and/or >48 GB RAM) can spend a long time languishing in the queue.
 Sometimes it's faster to reduce memory requirements by looping instead of parallelizing.